The ROI Lie: Why Smart Leaders Bet on Six Capitals

 Daniel Buritica

 Exactly.
-And that’s what the Builder gives you—not just diagnostics, but a way to rebalance things spiral.
+And that’s what the Builder gives you—not just diagnostics, but a way to rebalance before things spiral.
 You don’t just get a score.
 You get a strategic path forward.

 Chapter 4